beyond-all-reason/teiserver/documents/dev_designs/pubsub.md

 Information affecting only those in this given battle, such as a player joining.

 #### teiserver_global_battle_lobby_updates
-Limited information pertaining to the creation/deletion of battles.
+Limited information pertaining to the creation/deletion of battle lobbies.
 ```
   {:global_battle_lobby, :opened, lobby_id}
   {:global_battle_lobby, :closed, lobby_id}